uwegeercken/rule_maintenance_db/README.md

 rule_maintenance_db
 ===================
-MySQL database for the rule maintenance web application. contains the required tables for the rule_maintenance web app to work.
+MySQL database for the rule maintenance web application. contains the required tables and basic data for the rule_maintenance web app to work.

 - import the sql file to the server